 The survey revealed four key findings in impact investing market trends:

 - The impact investing industry remains diverse.

 - Over time, impact investing has grown in sophistication and depth.

 - Impact investment management and measurement practices have matured, but opportunities for refinement remain.

 - Impact investors have a positive outlook for the future despite recent adverse conditions.

-Despite a dramatic increase in impact investing growth over the past 10 years, experts say more capital is needed to address current significant and pressing challenges.
+Despite the dramatic growth in impact investing over the past 10 years, experts say more capital is needed to address current significant and pressing challenges.

 A United Approach